“Have never failed to be impressed by your work ”

 Dale is regularly instructed by several top UK insurers to defend claims involving property damage.
 Dale has experience in these complex quantum claims which often involve multiple areas of law including tort, contract, agency, and statutes such as the Highways Act 1980.

-Dale takes a keen interest in the correct test regarding the measure of loss in these types of cases and is fully conversant in the arguments put forward by claimants and defendants in these cases regarding the test in Coles v Hetherton.
+Dale takes a keen interest in the correct test regarding the measure of loss in these types of cases and is fully conversant in the arguments put forward by claimants and defendants.

 Dale also has an excellent working knowledge of the law relating to uplifts for overheads (often known as ‘thickening claims’) and the recoverability of such.